Revealing the Local Cosmic Web from Galaxies by Deep Learning

 The main statistical uncertainty in the galaxy data comes from the uncertainty in the distance measurement.
 As the observed shift in the galaxy spectra constrains the sum of the distance (Hubble flow) and the radial peculiar velocity, the uncertainty affects both the galaxy distribution and the radial peculiar velocity field.
-Therefore, to obtain a dark-matter map with higher significance, it is necessary to explore the ways to reduce the uncertainties of the current distance estimators such as the Tip of the Red Giant Branch, the Type Ia supernova, and the Fundamental Plane through continuous cross calibration \citep{tully2016}, and to increase the number of galaxies with measured distances through systematic surveys (e.g., 6dFGS \citep{6dfgs}, James Webb Space Telescope \citep{jwst}).
+Therefore, to obtain a dark-matter map with higher significance, it is necessary to explore the ways to reduce the uncertainties of the current distance estimators such as the Tip of the Red Giant Branch, the Type Ia supernova, and the Fundamental Plane through continuous cross\tcg{-}calibration \citep{tully2016}, and to increase the number of galaxies with measured distances through systematic surveys (e.g., \emph{6dFGS} \citep{6dfgs}, \emph{James Webb Space Telescope} \citep{jwst}).

 We anticipate that the reconstructed three-di\-men\-sio\-nal dark-matter map and peculiar velocity field will open an entirely new chapter of cosmological study.
 For example, the dark-matter map can make it possible to run the cosmological galaxy simulations with the {\it precise} initial condition of the Local Group for studying the past and future of our cosmic neighborhood.
 It will also allow the in-depth study of the nature of dark matter by cross-correlating the reconstructed dark matter map with the full-sky diffuse emission maps constructed from the radio-to-gamma-ray electromagnetic spectra as well as the full-sky map of gravitational wave binaries.
 The latter can test the models where black holes in binaries have formed out of dark matter \citep{shandera/etal:2019}.